 20. Material need not be retained if it was obtained but is then to be returned to its owner, for example because it is not relevant or because it has been copied.
 After conviction inspectors may consider handing back material or equipment, providing the person concerned agrees in writing to retain it for the retention period.

 21. Material that may be relevant should be clearly labelled using HSE evidence bags, labels or tags, as appropriate (see Operational Guidance: Material and evidence management (collection, retention and disposal)).
 Material should then be stored in designated secure storage facilities.
 All material relating to a particular case should, so far as possible, be kept in one place so that the disclosure officer can review the material as a whole.
-In deciding how to store the material, investigators and disclosure officers should act in accordancr with OC 70/1 Protective marking of investigation material.
+In deciding how to store the material, investigators and disclosure officers should act in accordance with current departmental guidance, taking into account the security classification of the material.